 A link-intersect report is super easy to run.
 All you need is the list of search competitors you made in the last step in addition to your own website.

 You can then choose to export these websites to a prospecting list for when you are ready to reach out and ask for a link back to your website.

-One of my favorite ways to search for new backlink opportunities is to monitor competitors backlinks in real-time.
+One of my favorite link building tactics is to search for new backlink opportunities and monitor competitors backlinks in real-time.

 There are two main benefits to doing this:

 My favorite tool for monitoring backlink opportunities in real-time is Buzzsumo.

 To get started, sign up for a free Buzzsumo account, login and and head to the monitoring page.